YOUNG OTHELLO AND THE WHITE SWAN

 This new play by Onyeka follows the early years of Shakespeare’s enigmatic character Othello.
-Follow us on Twitter to get updates on the play and be in with the chance to win copies of Young Othello and tickets to an exclusive read-through of the play.
+Follow us on Twitter to get updates on the play and be in with the chance to win copies of Young Othello and tickets to an exclusive read-

 During 2016 we will be hosting a range of activities as part of the Shakespeare400 celebrations to commemorate the life and work of William Shakespeare.
 The inclusion of African people in Shakespeare’s plays and sonnets, and the work of other writers of the time, supports a growing body of research into the presence of African people in Tudor England